Predators beat Avalanche 4-1, Laviolette earns win No. 600

 Nieto agitated the Predators later in the period when he stopped in front of Rinne, sending a spray of ice into the goaltender's face.

-Avalanche All-Star forward Mikko Rantanen returned after sitting out the third period against the Los Angeles Kings with a lower-body injury.
+Avalanche All-Star forward Mikko Rantanen returned after sitting out the third period against the Kings with a lower-body injury.
 He said at practice Sunday that "everything is fine."

 UP NEXT